Yellow Line (Washington Metro): Stations

 The following stations are along the line, from south to north.

 Future

-On November 16, 1995, WMATA and the developer of the Potomac Yard area of Alexandria, Virginia, signed an agreement to construct a new station between Braddock Road and National Airport that will be financed by the developer.
-The Federal Transit Administration, in cooperation with WMATA, the National Park Service and The City of Alexandria government, completed an environmental impact statement for the project in June 2016.
-The station is expected to open in May 2023.

 A second improvement project involves building a pedestrian tunnel to interconnect the Gallery Place station with Metro Center.
 A July 2005 study proposed connecting the eastern mezzanine of Metro Center with the western mezzanine of Gallery Place that are only one block apart.
 The proposed connection would reduce the number of passengers that use the Red Line to transfer between the Yellow Line and the Blue and Orange lines at Metro Center.
 As of 2011, the project remained unfunded.